-Line 12.
-If you answered "Yes" to the question on line 11b with respect to any obligation, you must generally answer "Yes" to the question on line 12.
+Lines 12 and 26.
+If you answered "Yes" to the question on line 11b (line 25, column (e)) with respect to any obligation, you generally must answer "Yes" to the question on line 12 (line 26).
 By so doing, you agree to extend the period of assessment of any income or transfer tax attributable to the transfer and any consequential income tax changes for each year that the obligation is outstanding to a date 3 years after the maturity date of the obligation.
-You have the right to refuse to extend the period of assessment.
-Pub.
-1035, Extending the Tax Assessment Period, provides a more detailed explanation of your rights and the consequences of the choices you may make.
-When executed and filed, this form will be deemed to be agreed upon and executed by the IRS for purposes of Regulations section 301.6501(c)-1(d).
+This form will be deemed to be agreed upon and executed by the IRS for purposes of Regulations section 301.6501(c)-1(d).

-Note.
-If you answer "No" to the question on line 12, you generally may not treat an obligation as a qualified obligation on line 11b.
+If you answer "No" to the question on line 12 (line 26), you generally may not treat an obligation as a qualified obligation on line 11b (line 25, column (e)).
 The one exception to this is if the maturity date of the obligation does not extend beyond the end of your tax year for which you are reporting and such obligation is paid within that tax year.